-- 6. Construct the proposed water transmission/distribution line along the road reserves of the existing public roads as proposed by the Developer in order to avoid several delays, impacts and negotiations associated with land acquisitions with private landlords.
-The land for other project infrastructure should be acquired in compliance with the national legal requirements and World Bank Safeguard Policy OP 4.12. - 7.
-The mitigation measures outlined in the ESMP above should be fully implemented to minimise potential negative impacts of the project. - 8.
-Detailed design for the water transmission and distribution lines shall be undertaken in close consultation with UNRA so as to take care of the new road designs which UNRA may be planning to implement in the project area. - 9.
-The environmental management and monitoring plan shall be attached as a condition for the project construction contract so as to make the contractor aware of his environmental obligation before securing the contract and enhance the implementation of the ESMP. - 10.
+- 1. Prepare an abbreviated Resettlement Action Plan on which actual compensation and resettlement shall be based.
+This will include: - a) A Socio-economic Survey of the people who have either been displaced, lost property including land, crops as well as loss of income due to change in business premises {Directly Project Affected Persons}; - b) A Cadastral Survey of the individual peoples' portions of land to be acquired by the project; - c) A Property Valuation report indicating each PAPs entitlement. - 2.
+Construct the proposed water project along the road reserves of the existing public roads as proposed by the Developer in order to avoid several delays, impacts and negotiations associated with land acquisitions with private landlords. - 3.
+Detailed design for the water transmission and distribution lines shall be undertaken in close consultation with UNRA so as to take care of the new road designs which UNRA may be planning to implement in the project area. - 4.
+Conduct and implement pre and post construction phase mitigation measures by coordinating with local authorities and involving the district and sub-county officials. - 5.
+Ensure that the ESMP as detailed out is implemented - 6.
+The environmental management and monitoring plan shall be attached as a condition for the project construction contract so as to make the contractor aware of his environmental obligation before securing the contract and enhance the implementation of the EMP.
+Overall; this will enhance environmental standards in the whole project. - 7.
 In case of any archaeological finds during excavation, these shall be reported and handed over to the Department of Museums and Monuments in the Ministry of Tourism, Wildlife and Antiquities for further follow up in accordance with the Chance Find procedure developed for this project.